 That’s a lot of ground to cover, so get ready for the intellectual odyssey of a lifetime!
 Lost in the cosmos There are more protons in the dot of an “i” than there are seconds in half a million years.
-That’s how infinitesimal protons are.
 Amanda Gorman Captures the Moment in “The Hill We Climb” Mr.

 It's a place where shoplifters and murderers journey deep below the earth's surface to toil in caves oozing with toxic bin juice, scavenging waste for money; street merchants peddle barely-charged vintage iPods and Nintendo 64 gaming consoles.
 This fictional dystopia is at the centre of Gooch's second graphic novel, Under-Earth: a three-part prison heist thriller, which he describes as following "two stories of people struggling just to do the best they can and have the life and friendships that they can in a circumstance where every decision they make — good and bad — is morally compromised".
+There's deadly and skilled thieves Ele and Zoe, who execute dangerous jobs for criminal overlord The Map King — including infiltrating The Spire, a brutalist monolith, to extract the warden's prized Titan Arum plant.
 Publications - Yuval Noah Harari.
 Books (UK editions) Yuval Noah Harari, David Vandermeulen, Daniel Casanave, Sapiens: A Graphic History, Volume 1 – The Birth of Humankind (Jonathan Cape, 2020)Yuval Noah Harari, 21 Lessons for the 21st Century (Jonathan Cape, 2018).Yuval Noah Harari, Homo Deus: A Brief History of Tomorrow (Harvill Secker, 2016).Yuval Noah Harari, Sapiens: A Brief History of Humankind (Harvill Secker, 2014).Yuval Noah Harari, The Ultimate Experience: Battlefield Revelations and the Making of Modern War Culture, 1450-2000 (Palgrave-Macmillan, 2008).Yuval Noah Harari, Special Operations in the Age of Chivalry, 1100-1550 (Boydell & Brewer, 2007).Yuval Noah Harari, Renaissance Military Memoirs: War, History and Identity, 1450-1600 (Boydell & Brewer, 2004).